This article was updated in September 2023

 Although there is no replacement for getting your hands dirty with finger paints, technology can offer many ways for students to be creative when making art.
 In addition to creativity, technology can also allow students to explore and learn about art in new and engaging ways.

+Mondrian Art, named for the famous Dutch painter Piet Mondrian, is an abstract form of art that uses a regular-yet-irregular arrangement of squares and rectangles, often filled in with primary colors.
+Composed of lots of different-sized rectangles and squares, Mondrian Art is the perfect style to be created with digital tools such as Google Sheets.
 With Google Sheets you can merge cells together to make rectangles of various sizes, and then use the "paint can" button to fill them in with colors.
-To make this even easier, I have created a template that sets up the Sheet so that the cells are all nice squares.
+To streamline the process, I have created a template that sets up the sheet so that the cells are all nice squares.
+Learn more.
+Mondrian Art Template

 #3 - Self-Portraits with Google Drawings